AMERICA’S FUTURE DOWNHILL CHAMPION – ASA VERMETTE IS A STAR ON THE RISE

 A FUTURE OF INSANE SHREDDING

 His plans for the future are clear as he begins this year to travel the world and gain as much experience racing as he can before “coming of age” next year.
-He’ll turn 17 in January 2024, which is when he will be old enough to race the full World Cup circuit as a junior.
+He would turn 17 in January 2024, which is when he would be old enough to race the full World Cup circuit as a junior.
 He has no viral videos like Jackson Goldstone, nor does he seem to seek the world’s attention as he reaches for his goals.
 He’s simply a bike rider and racer enjoying the journey towards potential greatness.

 “I just wanna race World Cups for as long as I can.
 I just love riding my bike and dirt biking,” – Asa Vermette.